A Simple Yoga Practice for a Busy, Anxious Mind

 Letting Go of the Weight You Carry

-Your 25-Minute Sanctuary to Find Calm with Yoga
+Your 25-Minute to Find Calm with Yoga

 Cat-Cow & Child's Pose: Allow the rhythm of your own breath to guide the movement of your spine.
 In Child's Pose, the goal is to feel the breath expanding into your back and feel the body soften and sink a little deeper.